-How much does the trip cost?
+How much does an average alternative break cost?
 What does the price include?

 Most alternative breaks cost about $200 per participant.
 FSAB works with the University to post program charges to student accounts.
-Participants will need to pay their balance in full by the dates communicated within the application in order to keep their spot on their trip.
+Participants will need to pay their balance in full by the dates communicated within the application in order to keep their spot on their service experience.
 While this cost covers all transportation, lodging, and food, participants are encouraged to bring extra money in case of any optional spending opportunities, including activities on the “free day” during which participants spend time in the community.

 What will I be doing during my FSAB experience?

 FSAB works with community partners to design a week of quality, direct service.
 In addition to a significant amount of service each day, participants should expect to engage in developmental activities, workshops, documentary viewings, and other program components designed to promote active citizenship.

 How will we get to our service site?

 The FSAB program fees include transportation to the service site via van.
 Participants are required to travel with the group to the service site during every part of the experience—departure from FSU, during the week, and when returning to FSU.
 Participants are not permitted to leave the experience early or arrange other travel to return to FSU.
 Participants must sign a waiver agreeing to honor the transportation guidelines and expectations.

 What should I pack?